 However, if 50% or more of your annual income comes from photography, or if you regularly use your camera equipment as part of your business, your homeowner’s policy won’t cover your equipment.

-Additionally, making multiple claims on your homeowner’s policy may cause your homeowner’s policy to be cancelled.
+Additionally, making multiple claims on your homeowner’s policy may cause your homeowner’s policy to be canceled.
 Separate insurance for your camera equipment protects both your gear and your homeowner’s policy.
 Check out this blog to learn more about why you need photography insurance.

 Most professional photography associations offer members an opportunity to sign up for insurance.
 This insurance is usually cheaper because you’re part of a group acquiring insurance in bulk, directly from a carrier.
 The result is lower individual premiums.